 During the weeks 2-5 of your beard growth process, the itch usually sets in.

-This is where most men give up, as your beard is likely not looking too good yet, and you are starting to suffer from the horrible itching of the face.
+This is where most men give up, as your beard is likely not looking too good yet, and you are starting to suffer from the horrible itching of the face, termed as “the beard itch”

 Good news is that like most things in life, the itch is temporary.

-Moreover, you can reduce and even completely remove the itchiness with proper beard care, such as beard oil, exfoliating the face, getting a quality beard brush, and making sure you’re not washing with regular scalp-hair shampoo.
+Moreover, you can reduce and even completely remove the itchiness with proper beard care routine, such as using beard oil, exfoliating the face, getting a quality beard brush, and using some really good beard wash.

 Your beard may also grow really uneven, usually getting longer on the mustache and chin area and growing slower on the cheeks.